manyagupta-21/FilingIQ/README.md

 ## 🎯 Motivation

-Large Language Models (LLMs) often hallucinate when asked about specific financial figures — revenue, capital ratios, segment performance.
+Large Language Models (LLMs) often hallucinate when asked about specific financial figures: revenue, capital ratios, segment performance.
 In banking and finance, accuracy is non-negotiable.

 **FilingIQ solves this** by combining semantic document retrieval with LLM generation: